International North–South Transport Corridor: Armenia–Iran Railway connectivity (planned)

 In mid-September 2013, Rasia FZE announced in a meeting with Armenian Prime Minister Tigran Sargsyan the achievement of a key milestone for the Southern Armenia Railway, including the release of a highly favorable feasibility study and the recommended railway design route from China Communications Construction Company.
-Having reached this key milestone, Rasia FZE moved to secure essential regional cooperation for the financing, construction and operation stages of the project.
+Having reached this key milestone, Rasia FZE moved to secure essential regional cooperation for the financing, construction, and operation stages of the project.
 The feasibility study results indicated that the Southern Armenia Railway would cost approximately US $3.5 billion to construct, have a length of 305 kilometers (190 miles) from Gagarin to Agarak, and provide a base operating capacity of 25 million tons per annum.
-The railway will have 84 bridges spanning 19.6 kilometers (12¼ miles) and 60 tunnels of 102.3 kilometers (63½ miles), comprising 40% of the total project length.
+The railway would have 84 bridges spanning 19.6 kilometers (12.2 miles) and 60 tunnels of 102.3 kilometers (63.5 miles), comprising 40% of the total project length.

 As the key missing link in the International North–South Transport Corridor, the Southern Armenia Railway would create the shortest transportation route from the ports of the Black Sea to the ports of the Persian Gulf.
 The Southern Armenia Railway would establish a major commodities transit corridor between Europe and the Persian Gulf region, based on traffic volume forecasts of 18.3 million tons per annum.
-At completion of railway construction and commencement of operations, transport costs and times for the region are expected to improve substantially, fostering greater regional trade and economic growth with extraordinary direct benefits for the Armenian economy including an alleviation of the economic pressures caused by the blockade against Armenia by Turkey and Azerbaijan due to Armenia's and Azerbaijan's war over Karabakh.
+At completion of railway construction and commencement of operations, transport costs and times for the region are expected to improve substantially, fostering greater regional trade and economic growth with extraordinary direct benefits for the Armenian economy, including alleviation of the economic pressures caused by the blockade against Armenia by Turkey and Azerbaijan due to Armenia's and Azerbaijan's war over Karabakh.

 Iran's integration with INSTC

 Iran's Astara port integration (completed)

 The port of Astara has been integrated with the NSTC.

-In March 2013 Iran inaugurated the port of Astara located south-west of the Caspian Sea.
+In March 2013 Iran inaugurated the port of Astara, located south-west of the Caspian Sea.
 The port has been integrated with the NSTC to improve its maritime connectivity across the Caspian Sea.
-Iran has invested 22 million dollars in the port and plan to increase investment by 10% to expand the port.
-The Current capacity is 600,000 tons but there is plans to increase this to 3 million tons.
-Commonwealth of Independent States (CIS) are the main producers of grains which will be exported to Africa through Iran Bandar Abbas port.
-The port will allow Russian goods to reach inland provinces of Iran faster and cheaper.
-Product from Russia, Azerbaijan, Kazakhstan, Turkmenistan can be sent to India through Iran's Bandar Abbas port which is the fastest way to reach India.
+Iran has invested 22 million dollars in the port and plans to increase investment by 10% to expand the port.
+The Current capacity is 600,000 tons, but there are plans to increase capacity to 3 million tons.
+Commonwealth of Independent States (CIS) are the main producers of grains which will be exported to Africa through Iran's Bandar Abbas port.
+The port will allow Russian goods to reach inland provinces of Iran more quickly and cheaply.
+Products from Russia, Azerbaijan, Kazakhstan, and Turkmenistan can be sent to India through Iran's Bandar Abbas port, which is the fastest way to reach India.

 Iranrud Trans-Iranian canal (proposed)

-Iranrud (Iran's river) is a plan to build a canal from Caspian sea to Indian Ocean, with two routes, a river through Dasht-e Lut and another canal to Lake Urmia and after that to Persian Gulf.
+Iranrud (Iran's river) is a plan to build a canal from the Caspian Sea to the Indian Ocean, with two routes, a river through Dasht-e Lut and another canal to Lake Urmia, and after that to the Persian Gulf.
 The idea of linking the Persian Gulf and the Caspian Sea by a canal was developed already in the late 19th century.